mosip/mosip-infra/deployment/sandbox-v2/test/README.md

 This directory contains instructions and scripts to conduct sanity checks on deployment.
 Note that scripts provided here are *reference implementations*.
-These are not be suitable for production use.
+These may not be suitable for production use.

 * `prereg`:  Instructions to check if prereg is installed fine.
-* `regproc`:  Python script to upload a test packet to registration processor
+* `regproc`:  Python script to upload a test packet to registration processor.
 * `devices`:  Python script to onboard and register devices.